 In addition to our PharmacoSurgery platform, we have a pipeline of additional product development programs targeting inflammation, coagulopathies and disorders of the central nervous system.
-In our PPAR^g program, we are developing proprietary compositions that include PPAR^g agonists for the treatment and prevention of addiction to substances of abuse, which may include opioids, nicotine and alcohol.
+In our PPARg program, we are developing proprietary compositions that include PPARg agonists for the treatment and prevention of addiction to substances of abuse, which may include opioids, nicotine and alcohol.
 In our Plasmin program, we are advancing novel antifibrinolytic agents for the control of blood loss during surgery or resulting from trauma.
 Our PDE7 program is based on our discoveries of previously unknown links between PDE7 and any movement disorder, such as Parkinson's disease, as well as addiction and compulsive disorders, and we are developing proprietary compounds for the treatment of these and other related disorders.
-In our mannan-binding lectin-associated serine protease-2, or MASP-2, program, we are developing proprietary compounds to treat schizophrenia and other psychotic disorders.
+In our mannan-binding lectin-associated serine protease-2, or MASP-2, program, we are developing proprietary MASP-2 antibody therapies to treat disorders caused by complement-activated inflammation, and in our PDE10 program, we are developing proprietary compounds to treat schizophrenia and other psychotic disorders.